Cinzano Logo

 Cinzano Logo 1921

-In yet another case, the word “Cinzano” was in the middle.
-It was aligned horizontally, but a pronounced tilt to the right created the dynamics.
-The letters have short sharp serifs.
-The elongated bottom “z” was preserved, while its end was bent as a hook.
-Raised above the “C” line, it looked like a halo shifted to one side or an open mouth, ready to swallow the “i.”
-The upper right corner of the logo was occupied by a small italic word, “Vermouth,” and “Spumanti” was located at the bottom left.
-The basis for the black inscriptions was a white oval with a black outline.
+In another case, the word “Cinzano” was placed in the middle.
+It was aligned horizontally, but a pronounced right tilt created dynamism.
+The letters had short, sharp serifs.
+The elongated lower “z” was preserved, and its end was bent in the form of a hook.
+The raised “C” reminded me of a halo shifted to one side or an open mouth ready to swallow “i.”
+The top-right corner of the logo featured the small italic word “Vermouth,” and “Spumanti” was in the lower-left corner.
+The base for the black inscriptions was a white oval outlined in black.

 1929 – 1935